 Put It Down

 These people want your focus on the meeting and nothing else.
-You want them mentally present and not distracted.
+They want you mentally present and not distracted.

 This may be a challenge, as many are conditioned to constantly check their phones out of a fear of missing out on something.
 It’s become second nature.